rust-lang/rust/doc/tutorial.md

 types it is operating on, it can't safely modify or query their values.
 This is where _traits_ come into play.
 Traits are Rust's most powerful tool for writing polymorphic code.
-Java developers will see in them aspects of Java interfaces, and Haskellers will notice their similarities to type classes.
+Java developers will see them as similar to Java interfaces, and Haskellers will notice their similarities to type classes.
+Rust's traits are a form of *bounded polymorphism*: a trait is a way of limiting the set of possible types that a type parameter could refer to.

 As motivation, let us consider copying in Rust.
-Perhaps surprisingly, the copy operation is not defined for all Rust types.
-In particular, types with user-defined destructors cannot be copied, either implicitly or explicitly, and neither can types that own other types containing destructors (the actual mechanism for defining destructors will be discussed elsewhere).
+The `copy` operation is not defined for all Rust types.
+One reason is user-defined
+destructors: copying a type that has a destructor could result in the destructor running multiple times.
+Therefore, types with user-defined destructors cannot be copied, either implicitly or explicitly, and neither can types that own other types containing destructors (see the section on [structs](#structs) for the actual mechanism for defining destructors).

 This complicates handling of generic functions.
 If you have a type parameter `T`, can you copy values of that type?
 In Rust, you can't,